nmstoker/gatherup/README.md

 <!-- See [Design Thoughts](design_thinking.md) for more background. -->

 ### Short term limits
-Currently it is untested on Windows, Mac and other Linux installations besides Arch Linux and Raspberry Pi OS - if it can be made to work on any/all of these that would be great, but I would expect that to be gradual.
+Currently it has had limited testing on Windows 10, with more involved testing on Arch Linux and Raspberry Pi OS.
+It is untested on Mac and other Linux variants - if it can be made to work on any/all of these that would be great, but I would expect that to be gradual.

 ### Longer term limits / out of scope
 Whilst the information it gathers is not set in stone, I am wary of extending it to cover too broad a range of scenarios: better to do a common core well than a huge swathe poorly and unreliably.